build-on-aws/content/tutorials/build-ai-with-hf-chatgpt/index.md

 In this tutorial, we will build exactly that!

-I will walk you through a step-by-step process on how to configure a free ML development environment using SageMaker Studio Lab, integrate it with open-source ML models from Hugging Face, and use OpenAI's ChatGPT APIs.
+I will walk you through a step-by-step process on how to configure a free ML development environment using Amazon SageMaker Studio Lab, integrate it with open-source ML models from Hugging Face, and use OpenAI's ChatGPT APIs.

 You will be able to apply these steps to other use cases by selecting different ML models or adjusting ChatGPT prompts.